-- Successful completion of 2 (3 credits each) English courses (1 writing and 1 literature) with minimum grades of C or better - Successful completion of 2 (3 credits each) math courses (recommended MATH 107 and 220 to prepare for Basic Skills) - Successful completion of 3 credit US History Course (recommended HIST 201 OR 202)
+- Successful completion of 2 (3 credits each) English courses (1 writing and 1 literature) with minimum grades of C or better - Successful completion of 2 (3 credits each) math courses (recommended MATH 107 and 220.
+If students earn a "B" or better in both courses, student will be exempt from math Basic Skills.) - Successful completion of 3 credit US History Course (recommended HIST 201 OR 202)